cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Finally, an AEGIS key is not required after the initialization function, and there is no key schedule.
 Thus, ephemeral keys can be erased from memory before any data has been encrypted or decrypted, mitigating cold boot attacks.

 Note that an earlier version of Hongjun Wu and Bart Preneel's paper introducing AEGIS specified AEGIS-128L and AEGIS-256 with a different `Finalize` function.
 We follow the specification of {{AEGIS}}, which can be found in the References section of this document.

+This document represents the consensus of the Crypto Forum Research Group (CFRG).
+It is not an IETF product and is not a standard.

 # Conventions and Definitions